-- IU Health Neuroscience Center: A new outpatient center that unites all the specialties that involve nervous system disorders (neurology, neurosurgery, psychiatry, physical medicine and rehabilitation, neuropsychology, and neuroradiology), this center is home to the main outpatient Neurophysiology (EEG, EMG and Evoked Potentials) laboratory at IU Health.
+- IU Health Neuroscience Center: This new outpatient center unites all the specialties that involve nervous system disorders (neurology, neurosurgery, psychiatry, physical medicine and rehabilitation, neuropsychology and neuroradiology), and this center is home to the main outpatient Neurophysiology (EEG, EMG and Evoked Potentials) laboratory at IU Health.

-- Riley Hospital for Children at IU Health: Riley Hospital for Children is the only nationally ranked Pediatric Hospital in the state of Indiana.
-Fellows are exposed to a large variety and volume of neurophysiology tests performed across all pediatric age groups, from prematurely born neonates to teenagers.
+- Riley Hospital for Children at IU Health: This is the only nationally ranked pediatric hospital in the state of Indiana.
+Neurology fellows are exposed to a large variety and volume of neurophysiology tests performed across all pediatric age groups—from prematurely born neonates to teenagers.

-- Richard L. Roudebush VA Medical Center: The VA Medical Center is a designated VA-referral center with a broad spectrum of acute and chronic neurologic patients.
-Fellows rotate in the Neurophysiology EMG laboratory at this facility.
+- Richard L. Roudebusch VA Medical Center: A designated VA-referral center with a broad spectrum of acute and chronic neurologic patients, this facility has a neurophysiology EMG laboratory in which fellows rotate.